cuemacro/finmarketpy/README.md

 For detailed installation instructions for finmarketpy and its associated Python libraries go to https://github.com/cuemacro/finmarketpy/blob/master/INSTALL.md (which includes details on how to setup your entire Python environment).

+Also take a look at https://github.com/cuemacro/teaching/blob/master/pythoncourse/installation/installing_anaconda_and_pycharm.ipynb from my Python for finance workshop course, where I keep notes specifically about setting up your Anaconda environment for data science (including for findatapy/chartpy/finmarketpy), including YAML files etc.

 You can install the library using the below (better to get the newest version from repo, as opposed to releases).

 After installation: